kragen/dumpulse/README.md

-The health report request message is the fixed 8 ASCII bytes “AreyouOK”, and will be responded to with a 260-byte response consisting of a four-byte little-endian Adler-32 of the rest of the message, followed by 64 four-byte triples (16-bit timestamp, sender ID, value).
+The health report request message is the fixed 8 ASCII bytes “AreyouOK”, and will be responded to with a 260-byte response consisting of a four-byte big-endian Adler-32 of the rest of the message, followed by 64 four-byte triples (16-bit timestamp, sender ID, value).
 That is, again with four bytes per row: